Xi urges Jiangsu to take the lead in advancing Chinese modernization - ExBulletin

 Xi urges Jiangsu to take the lead in advancing Chinese modernization

-President Xi Jinping has called on east China’s Jiangsu Province to lead and lead by example in advancing Chinese modernization.
-Photo: Xinhua

-President Xi Jinping has called on east China’s Jiangsu Province to lead and lead by example in advancing Chinese modernization.
+BEIJING, July 9, 2023 /PRNewswire/ — President Xi Jinping called on the East China Jiangsu Province take the lead and lead by example in advancing China’s modernization.

-Xi, general secretary of the Communist Party of China (CPC) Central Committee and chairman of the Central Military Commission, made the remarks during an inspection trip to Jiangsu from Wednesday to Friday.
+Xi, general secretary of the Communist Party of China Central Committee and chairman of the Central Military Commission, made the remarks during an inspection trip to jiangsu from Wednesday to Friday.

-Hailing the strengths of Jiangsu’s strong industrial base, rich scientific and educational resources, healthy business environment and huge market size, he urged the province to continue to play an exemplary role in promoting reform, innovation and high-quality development, as well as contributing to China’s efforts to foster a new development model.
+Praising the strengths of from Jiangsu a solid industrial base, rich scientific and educational resources, a healthy business environment and a huge market size, he urged the province to continue to play an exemplary role in promoting reform, innovation and a high-quality development, as well as contributing to China efforts to promote a new development model.

-During his trip, Xi visited the cities of Suzhou and Nanjing and visited places such as an industrial park, enterprises, a historical and cultural block and a science laboratory.
+During the trip, Xi visited the cities of Suzhou and Nankeen, and visited locations including an industrial park, businesses, a historical and cultural block, and a science lab.
+On Friday morning, Xi also heard a work report from the provincial Party committee and the government of jiangsu.

 Visiting Suzhou Industrial Park, Xi stressed the crucial role of high-tech parks in realizing self-sufficiency and self-strengthening in science and technology.
 He called for more comprehensive integrated development of enterprises, universities and research institutes, with enterprises taking the lead.

-Xi stressed the importance of fostering new industries and accelerating industrial upgrades by taking advantage of new technologies.
-In addition, he stressed expanding international cooperation to build world-class, open and innovation-oriented high-tech parks.
+The Chinese president stressed the importance of fostering new industries and accelerating industrial upgrades by taking advantage of new technologies.
+In addition, he stressed expanding international cooperation to build world-class high-tech parks that are open and innovation-driven.

-During his visit to Suzhou HYC Technology Co., Ltd., Xi expressed his joy that all of the company’s research and development personnel are young.
-He pointed out that China’s modernization momentum offers huge opportunities for young people.
+While inspecting a complete 6G lab from Purple Mountain Laboratories in Nankeencapital of jiangsu On Thursday afternoon, Xi said that with rapid advances in information technology, disruptive technologies can emerge at any time.
+He insisted on pursuing a pragmatic path of innovation.

+He also encouraged young researchers from the Nanjing NARI Group Corporation, to make breakthroughs in advanced technologies, thereby leading a fulfilling life.

 On Thursday morning, Xi strolled through the historic and cultural block of Pingjiang, a site with a rich history spanning more than 2,500 years.